-If you’re in B2B marketing or demand generation long enough, you probably have come across the standard B2B Marketing Funnel, which many see as the dominant guiding framework for B2B marketing.
+If you’ve been in B2B marketing or demand generation long enough, you’ve likely encountered the standard B2B marketing funnel—the dominant framework for B2B marketing.

-The traditional funnel has merit, and it’s a good starting point for anyone trying to increase demand and grow their B2B SaaS business..
+The traditional funnel has merit, and it’s a good starting point for anyone looking to increase demand and grow a B2B SaaS business.

-Finally, we’ll discuss how you can adapt your B2B marketing funnel for the modern buyer.
+- Discuss how you can adapt your B2B marketing funnel for modern buyers

 The Most Common B2B Marketing Funnels